light0x00/lighty/README.en.md

 4. Reply "Hello World".
 5. After the sending is complete, close the channel.

-Next, we need to implement the layer 2, fortunately Lighty has a built-in encoder/decoder for text, so we just need to add it to the pipeline.
+Next, we need to implement the layer 2 for encoding/decoding `String`, fortunately Lighty has a built-in encoder/decoder for text, so we just need to add it to the pipeline.

 ```java
 public class HelloWorldServer {